How to Clean Mold From Wood? 4 Effective Methods

 1- Removing mold from wood with vinegar

-First, you want to to make sure the wood is completely dry.
-Once it’s dried out enough, take a cloth and dab some white vinegar onto it.
+First, make sure the wood is completely dry.
+Once it’s dry enough, apply white vinegar to a cloth and wipe the affected area.

 Don’t use too much vinegar.
-You don’t want it dripping off the surface or getting into crevices in your moldy wooden furniture, which can lead to mold still lurking in your furniture or kitchen cabinets.
+You don’t want it dripping off the surface or seeping into crevices in your moldy wooden furniture, which can leave mold still lurking in your furniture or kitchen cabinets.

-The next step is to gently wipe down each side of your piece with that same damp rag until all visible signs of mold have been eliminated.
-Once again, make sure the entire surface dries so mold won’t start lurking again.
+The next step is to gently wipe each side of your piece with the same damp rag until all visible signs of mold are gone.
+Ensure the surface dries completely to prevent mold from returning.

 2- Use Chlorine Bleach